Girls Venture Corps Air Cadets: Girls Venture Corps

-In 1964 the Girls Venture Corps replaced both the GTC and WJAC.
+In 1964, the Girls Venture Corps replaced the GTC and WJAC.
 The previous year, the Girls' Nautical Training Corps became more closely involved with the Sea Cadet Corps and in 1980 became an integral part of the Sea Cadets and ceased to be a separate organisation.
 The Girls Venture Corps had two wings corresponding to the former GTC and WJAC; it was common at this time for former GTC units to share premises with Army Cadet Force units and for former WJAC units to share premises with Air Training Corps units.
-From 1983, girls were accepted into the ACF and ATC, which caused many GVC cadets to transfer to their respective counterparts.
+In 1983, girls were admitted to the ACF and ATC, prompting many GVC cadets to transfer to their respective counterparts.
 It was decided that the GVC would focus on air activities and in 1987, at the request of its membership, the organisation was renamed the Girls Venture Corps Air Cadets.

-In 2022 the national organisation was disbanded, and the charity deregistered in 2023, with the individual units continuing as independent charities.
+In 2022, the national organisation was disbanded, the charity was deregistered in 2023, and the individual units continue as independent charities.